adrianogtl/fcc-survey-form/README.md

 ## License

 Distributed under the MIT License.
-See [LICENSE][LICENSE] for more information.
+See [LICENSE](LICENSE) for more information.

 ## Acknowledgments